deepdefence-co/deepscan/README.md

 			chmod +x run.sh\
 			./run.sh				\
 	Note: First time can take upto 10 minutes while all docker images are pulled/built.\
-	5. Open your browser and navigate to http://localhost:5021.
+	5. Open your browser and navigate to http://<your machine ip>:5021.
 You can perform various security tests using the UI.\
 	6. To stop: stop.cmd  (or ./stop.sh for Mac)\